junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Except, it's not the pounding of his heart that he's hearing.

-The cellar door above their heads are punched from the other side.
+The cellar door above their heads is punched from the other side.
 There are noises of fighting and yelling.
 Metal dropping on the surface, something heavy collapsing onto the floor shortly after.

 "Amy!"
-The Doctor shouts, followed by a series of familiar metallic whirling sound from the sonic screwdriver.
+The Doctor shouts, followed by a series of familiar metallic whirling sounds from the sonic screwdriver.
 "Amy, if you're in there, stay clear!"

 Amy and Dean hurry back down a few steps in the darkness, covering their ears, looking up at their way out, waiting.

 "Dean!"
-Cas's voice passes through the noises.
+Cas's voice passes through the noise.

 "Cas."
 Dean's heart skips a beat, jumping too lightly.
 Cas is okay, and he's coming for him, again.